jrenken/qgis-PosiView/help/source/index.rst

 Measuring
 ==================

-PosiView provides a simple tool to measure distance and azimuth
+PosiView provides a simple tool to measure distance and azimuth:

 * Activate measure tool
 * Click on map and keep mouse button pressed
-* move the mouse
+* Move the mouse
-* release mouse button
+* Holding the CTRL-key down during release, copies the current position to the clipboard

 ..
 Indices and tables